krysp-io/node-red-contrib-cloud-scheduler/README.md

 # node-red-contrib-scheduler
 -------
-A node that allows to start any flow at a given time interval.
+A node that allows to execute any flow at a given time interval.

 # Pre-requisites